liferay-labs/pulpo-docs/src/pages/docs/field_mappings/index.md

 * *fieldName* - the name of the field on our model
 * *fieldType* - a property from schema.org associated to this field mapping. e.g. telephone (http://schema.org/telephone)
 * *identifier*
+* *strategy* - the strategy used to map fields.
+For example, we could decide to use always the most recent value of a field, or give preference to the value from a specific data source.
+See more details below.

 </article>